jhamPac/shekel/README.md

 # Shekel 🟡
-Monorepo for the Shekel application
+Mono-repo for the Shekel application